Can dogs eat broccoli?

-A much under-valued member of the cruciferous family, broccoli is a versatile vegetable that can be eaten raw, stir-fried, roasted, boiled and even hidden in a smoothie.
+Yes, broccoli is safe to give your dog in moderation.
+As a much under-valued member of the cruciferous family, broccoli is a versatile vegetable that can be eaten raw, stir-fried, roasted, boiled, and even hidden in a smoothie.

-So, while you may not naturally think of broccoli as a treat for you or your dog, it’ worth giving it a second look, for all the health benefits it provides.
+So, while you may not naturally think of broccoli as a treat for you or your dog, it’ worth giving it a second look for all the health benefits it offers.

-These nutrient-packed florets are as good for our dogs as they are for us.
+This nutrient-packed vegetable is as good for dogs as it is for us.
 Broccoli is a valuable source of the following nutrients that are essential for good health.

-- Vitamin K; Essential for normal blood clotting and it plays a role in bone health too
+- Vitamin K is essential for normal blood clotting, and it plays a vital role in bone health.

-- Vitamin C; A powerful antioxidant, protecting the body from free radicals and it also builds collagen which promotes and forms bone and tissue
+- Vitamin C; is a powerful anti-inflammatory and antioxidant, protecting the body from free radicals.
+It also builds collagen, which promotes and forms bone and tissue.

-- Fibre; Great for digestive health and for lowering cholesterol
+- Fiber; which is fantastic for the health of the digestive tract and for lowering cholesterol

-Low in calories and fat broccoli can provide a healthy alternative to commercial dog treats, in moderation.
+Low in calories and fat, broccoli is high in vitamins and minerals, and small quantities can provide a healthy alternative to commercial dog treats.

-While broccoli isn’t toxic in small amounts, too much can cause stomach upsets in dogs.
-Broccoli contains a naturally occurring sulphur-based phytochemical called Isothiocyanate.
+While broccoli is safe for dogs in small amounts, too much can cause mild stomach upsets.
+Broccoli, along with other cruciferous vegetables like cauliflower and kale, contains a naturally occurring sulfur-based phytochemical called Isothiocyanate.

-Although Isothiocyanates have shown to help fight some cancers in people, it is also a stomach irritant.
-Moderation is the key to getting a healthy balance between the benefits and risks of feeding broccoli to your dog.
+Although Isothiocyanates in broccoli florets have anti-inflammatory properties and are said to help fight some cancer in people, our dogs don’t react the same.
+Isothiocyanates are known to be stomach irritants, so moderation is the key to getting a healthy balance between the benefits and risks of feeding broccoli to your dog.